 The Foreshore Reserve is made up of multiple parcels of land (see Section 3.3. for a list of these parcels).
 As outlined under Section 2.3.
 Waitarere Beach is an accreting beach and the parcels that make up the Foreshore Reserve only covering a portion of the land that Council currently manages and maintains as Reserve.

+While Horowhenua District Council is responsible for the overall management of the reserve, as a regional council, Horizons Regional Council's primary function within the reserve is weed control on the dunes.
 Council has commenced an accretion claim.
-If the claim is successful then it will result in the boundaries of the Foreshore Reserve defined in the existing certificates of title extending seaward to reflect the area of land that Council currently manages and maintains.
+If the claim is successful then it will result in the boundaries of the Foreshore Reserve defined in the existing certificates of title extending seaward to reflect the area of land that Council currently manages and maintains